robfairh/arfc.github.io/manual/guides/pullrequests.md

 Below is a checklist the PR reviewer should consider before approving a pull request.
 As a reminder, the [ARFC Code of Conduct](http://arfc.github.io/manual/coc) still applies in pull request reviews.
-It's important to practice proper reviewing while maintaining respect.
+Reviews should be both thorough and respectful.
+Critical feedback is encouraged but should be delivered with kindness. while maintaining respect.

 ```markdown